Repairing vs. Replacing Your Roof: Which Is Better for Your Home?

 If you notice the aforementioned water damage inside your home through visible water spots or mold, or if your home has just been through a significant storm, replacement is likely your best option.
 This is particularly true if there may be damage to areas of your roof that you don’t generally see.

 When considering whether to repair or replace your roof, rely on experts who can give you knowledgeable, reliable guidance.
-At McFall Residential Roofing, we will recommend the best course of action for your roof and complete the work with the utmost dedication to quality.
+At McFall Residential Roofing in Gainesville, FL, we will recommend the best course of action for your roof and complete the work with the utmost dedication to quality.
 Giving you peace of mind through a dependable roof is our passion.
-Contact us today for an estimate or schedule an inspection and get back to enjoying life without worrying about your roof.
+Reach out to us today for an estimate or to schedule an inspection and get back to enjoying life without worrying about your roof.